-- Turn on the radiometer power. - Wait for 1 minute until the radiometer PC has booted up and the elevation mirror has moved to its index position (the mirror movement is quiet, but easily audible). - Start the host software (if not already done) and define the serial interface parameters as described above (if necessary). - The next step is to initiate the communication between the host and radiometer PC by pressing Connect to Radiometer).
+- Start the H-PC software (if not already done) and define the serial interface parameters as described above (if necessary). - The next step is to initiate the communication between the H-PC and R-PC by pressing

+(Connect to Radiometer).
 R2CH.EXE then establishes the same baud rate on the radiometer embedded PC as was selected in Define Serial Communication Port.
 This operation takes a couple of seconds.
 If successful, the message Connection to radiometer successfully established.
 Baud Rate adjusted. is displayed.
 Otherwise the message Radiometer does not respond!
 Connection could not be established... appears.
 In this case try the following to handle the problem:

-- Repeat the Command.
+- Repeat the 🖾 command.

-- If not successful, check the data cable (is it properly connected to host and radiometer?).
-Is the cable type the one selected in Define Serial Communication Port?
+- If not successful, check the data cable (is it properly connected to H-PC and radiometer?).
+Is the cable type the one selected in Define Serial Communication Port ?

-- $\circ$ Check that the radiometer power is turned on.
+- Check that the radiometer power is turned on.

 - Repeat the turn on procedure.

-- If not successful, contact RPG.
+- o If not successful, contact RPG.

 The connection status is displayed in the status bar (bottom line of the main screen) and includes the COM port number and baud rate.
-The radiometer responds to the host by sending the status report (listed in Radiometer Status on the host main screen) comprising its ID, the status of the various controllers/GPS clock, the infrared radiometer status, the system's housekeeping data (temperatures, surface sensor readings), DOM capacity (disk on module, the embedded PC's hard disk) and elevation stepper position.
+The radiometer responds to the H-PC by sending the status report (listed in Radiometer Status on the H-PC main screen) comprising its ID, the status of the various controllers/GPS clock, the infrared radiometer status, the system's housekeeping data (temperatures, surface sensor readings), DOM capacity (disk on module, the embedded PC's hard disk) and elevation stepper position.
 When a measurement is started, additional information is displayed here like the calibration status, reference time and date, the duration of the actual measurement, its start and end time, the measurement filename, whether file backup is enabled on the embedded PC or not and the repetition number of the running batch (explained later).
-The radiometer status display can be disabled () or enabled () at any time.
+The radiometer status display can be disabled (Section 2) or enabled (^{SSC}) at any time.
 In general the display should be enabled because certain automatic tasks (like logging of all calibration activities) are only performed when the status display is enabled.